rsocket/rsocket/Protocol.md

 Frame types outside REQUEST(s), REQUEST_N, CANCEL, ERROR, and PAYLOAD do not have assigned (nor implied) positions.

-#### For Connection

-As a Server __notifies__ about successful reception of frames for resumable streams (in the way of sending __implied positions__ for every active resumable stream), the Client MUST maintain a total number of received frames by the Server based on the provided information.
-This field is the so-called __Last Client Available Global Position__.
-This value is 64-bits long calculated as a sum of all __implied positions__ received from the Server during the whole Client Lifetime.

-This position will be used upon receiving a RESUME frame from the Client and aimed to perform a sanity check and identify any possible gaps between Client and Server states.

 Note, all the positions are counted in __number of frames__.

-When a client sends a RESUME frame, it sends __Last Client Available Global Position__ and a set of __implied positions__ for active resumable streams.
-The server can make a determination on whether resumption is possible: have all frames past the client's last-received position been retained? and has the client retained all frames past the server's last-retained position.
-If resumption is allowed to continue, the server sends a RESUME_OK frame, indicating its set of last-received position for active streams.
+When a Сlient sends a RESUME frame, it has to include a set of __implied positions__ for active resumable streams.
+By the reception of the RESUME frame, the server can make a determination on whether resumption is possible: has the client retained all frames past the server's last-retained position.
+If resumption is allowed to continue, the server sends a RESUME_OK frame, indicating its set of last-received position for active streams Note, the resumption may be **partially** accepted by the Server meaning that if it is impossible to resume some streams, the Server may not include them in the RESUME_OK frame.
+By the reception of the RESUME_OK frame, the Client MUST resume only specified streams and the other MUST be terminated immediately with the __REJECTED__ error.

 ### Client Lifetime Management